laysakura/fid-rs/README.md

 ## Quickstart

-To use fid_rs, add the following to your `Cargo.toml` file:
+To use fid-rs, add the following to your `Cargo.toml` file:

 ```toml
 [dependencies]